Running for Thomas: Runner struck by lightning honored during Prairie Fire Marathon

 In a sea of runners as they began the marathon, you could spot running jerseys with the words, “I run for Thomas.”

-“I so wish that he was here to see it,” said Ashley Stanley, Thomas’s wife.
+“I so wish that he was here to see it,” said Ashley Stanley, Thomas’ wife.

-“Just trying to finish and finish with a smile,” said Chelsea Mitchell, Thomas’s sister-in-law.
-“Thomas was such an encourager and it’s a nice way to honor him.
+“Just trying to finish and finish with a smile,” said Chelsea Mitchell, Thomas’ sister-in-law.
+“Thomas was such an encourager, and it’s a nice way to honor him.
 But, it’s bittersweet because he’s not here doing it with us.”

 “I think Thomas would have been deeply moved and humbled to see how much people are taking care of his family,” said Ashley.